 How to develop a concise news release

 The average reporter spends 5-10 seconds reading a press release before deciding whether it is worth their time.
-Therefore, you need to know what journalists think about press releases so you can avoid committing a faux pas.
-You also need to be concise.
+Therefore, you need to know what journalists think about press releases to avoid committing a faux pas.

 Whenever you start writing a press release, the following tips will help you build it up to the perfect press release length: